ostenlun/PrimeGenerator/README.md

 - Returns the prime numbers in JSON format

 ## Usage
-Call the web API to get the prime numbers in JSON format:
+Call the web API to get the prime numbers:

 */primes?n=x&algorithm=y*

 where x is the number to generate prime numbers to and algorithm is either 1, 2 or 3 (1 = Sieve of Eratosthenes, 2 = Java 8, 3 = Brute force)

+The prime numbers are returned in JSON format:

+*[2,3,5,7]*

 ## Project Status
 Project is: _complete_